Aileen Quinn

 Aileen Marie Quinn (born June 28, 1971) is an American actress, singer and dancer.
-She is best known for her role as the title character in the 1982 film Annie, which earned her two Golden Globe Award nominations.
+She played the title character in the 1982 film Annie, which earned her two Golden Globe Award nominations.

 Early life

 Quinn was born on June 28, 1971, and raised in Yardley, Pennsylvania.
 The oldest child of Helen Ann Quinn and Andrew Quinn Sr., she is the older sister of Andrew Quinn Jr. She began dance lessons when she was 4 at Knecht Dance Academy in Levittown, Pennsylvania, learning ballet and tap dance.

 When she was young, Quinn was introduced to show business by her mother, who was a TV, radio, and stage singer/actress then elementary school teacher.
 Quinn begged to audition for a part in a local community theater production of Annie Get Your Gun and won a role.
 She performed in additional community productions.

 Raised in Far Hills, New Jersey, she attended Grey Nun Academy during elementary school and attended Oak Knoll School of the Holy Child in Summit, New Jersey for high school.

 Taking a break after her child acting career, at the age of 18, Quinn decided to focus on school.
 She graduated from Drew University in 1994.
 She was a language major with a minor in political science, and is a member of Sigma Delta Pi, a Spanish honor society.